Cchioma/SuperStore_report/README.md

 ```
 ![](https://github.com/Cchioma/SuperStore_report/blob/main/most_ordered_cat.png)

+### Insight:
+The most ordered Product Category is Office Supplies

 4. Most ordered subcategory: I created a new column prod_category by grouping subcategories by quantity and plotting a bar chart using Matplotlib

 ```